IZ-f-AI-ss3/Building_All_Classical_NLP_Models_from_Scratch/README.md

 I plan to implement and refine the following papers:
 1. **Attention Is All You Need** – The foundation of Transformers.
 2. **GPT-2** – Starting with a basic implementation, followed by enhancements.
+3. **RNN** - Starting by RNN basic model, followed by LSTM, GRU ...
-3. **Vision Transformers (ViT)** – Adapting Transformer-based architectures for vision tasks.
+4. **Vision Transformers (ViT)** – Adapting Transformer-based architectures for vision tasks.
-4. **Differential Transformer** – Incorporating the novel attention mechanism discussed in the referenced article.
+5. **Differential Transformer** – Incorporating the novel attention mechanism discussed in the referenced article.
-5. **MAMBA Architecture** – An advanced architecture (details forthcoming).
+6. **MAMBA Architecture** – An advanced architecture (details forthcoming).

 ---